rafael-xmr/fcmp-plus-plus-optimization-competition-private/README.md

 - Their benchmarks while running on a x64 sever
 - Their cycle count from `wasm-cycles`

-with a penalty applied based on the amount of WASM pages allocated.
-After 96 MB of pages, each additional 32 MB of RAM applies a 10% penalty.
+Submissions which allocate more than 96 MB of WASM pages will have their score decreased by 10% for each additional 32 MB allocated (allocating 96.1 MB will face a 10% penalty and allocating 128.1 MB will face a 20% penalty).

 ### Prizes

 The best submission for an optimized `helioselene` will be awarded 50 XMR.
 The second best submissions will be awarded 25 XMR.

-The best solution for an optimized `ec-divisors` will be awarded 125 XMR.
+The best solution for an optimized `ec-divisors` will be awarded 150 XMR.
 The second best submission will be awarded 75 XMR.